 MVSU takes honor and pride in protecting all faculty, staff, students, and visitors while on campus.
-Some core functions of the Department are: responding to criminal incidents; checking on the well-being of students, faculty, and staff; responding to disturbances; providing escorts; taking reports of lost and stolen property; responding to lockouts; investigating suspicious activity; responding to alarms; and investigating trespassers or unwanted guests.
+Some core functions of the Department are: responding to criminal incidents; checking on the wellbeing of students, faculty, and staff; responding to disturbances; providing escorts; taking reports of lost and stolen property; responding to lockouts; investigating suspicious activity; responding to alarms; and investigating trespassers or unwanted guests.
 In addition to these activities, officers present safety and security information to students, provide emergency training, conduct fire drill evaluations and initiate informal contact with students, faculty, and staff while patrolling on foot, bicycles, and motorcycles, and while eating in the cafeteria.
 University Police officers are approachable and committed to keeping the MVSU community safe and secure.

 Permanent identification (I.D.) cards are issued at the University Police Department to students matriculating at the University and to faculty and staff.
 This card is the student's official University identification and must be in his/her possession at all times.
 The I.D. card is validated each semester.
 It is the property of the University and must be surrendered upon request.
 It becomes void upon withdrawal and must be returned to the Office of Student Records/Registrar Located in the Sutton Administration Building.
 Loss of an I.D. card should be reported promptly to the University Police and the Office of Fiscal Affairs, so that a new card may be prepared.
 A fee of \$20.00 is charged for the replacement of an I.D. card.
-If you need to contact the Office of University Police, please call 662-254-3138.